llancruzz/share-story/README.md

 ![Share Story validation](media/delete-validation.png)

+Note: All individual pages of posts have been checked.
+  * No errors or warnings to show.

 ### Lighthouse
 * I generated a lighthouse report for the deployed site through the Google Chrome Dev Tools.
 I generated both a desktop and mobile report.